 How Does Comparative Negligence Work?

-With comparative negligence, fault of the accident boils down to percentages.
-Meaning, the percentage of fault allocated to the victim is deducted from the amount of damages awarded by a jury.
+With comparative negligence, recovery boils down to percentages.
+Meaning, the percentage of fault allocated to the victim is critical in determining if the victim can recover damages.

 Here is how it works: